Shapthana/Initial-release-multilingual-RAG-QA-syste/README.md

 * Larger multilingual document collections
 * More Sinhala and Tamil evaluation questions
-* Human evaluation of answer faithfulness and correctness
 * Stronger multilingual embedding models
 * Alternative reranking models
 * Query expansion
 * Language-specific retrieval strategies
+* Human evaluation of answer faithfulness and correctness
 * More robust citation evaluation
 * Larger-scale latency and memory benchmarking
 * Evaluation on real-world multilingual documents

+---

 ## Research Takeaway

-The experiments show that multilingual RAG retrieval should not be evaluated using a single retrieval method or a single aggregate metric.
+The experiments demonstrate that multilingual RAG retrieval should not be evaluated using a single retrieval method or a single aggregate metric.

-In this controlled benchmark, **BM25 and dense retrieval exhibited different strengths**, with BM25 remaining highly competitive and dense retrieval showing weaker ranking quality when used alone.

-The **α=0.50 weighted hybrid configuration achieved the strongest overall retrieval performance among the tested configurations**, demonstrating the potential value of combining lexical and semantic signals.

-The language-specific analysis also showed why multilingual retrieval should be examined beyond aggregate metrics, particularly for Sinhala and Tamil queries.
+In this controlled benchmark:

+* **BM25 remained highly competitive**
+* **Dense retrieval alone showed weaker ranking quality**
+* **Lexical and semantic retrieval exhibited complementary behaviour**
+* **Hybrid α=0.50 achieved the strongest overall retrieval performance**
+* **Sinhala highlighted an important weakness of dense retrieval**
+* **Failure analysis revealed meaningful ranking differences between retrieval methods**

-The project therefore treats retrieval as an independently measurable research problem within a RAG pipeline rather than evaluating the system only through generated answers.
+The project therefore treats retrieval as an independently measurable research problem within a RAG pipeline, using controlled experiments, quantitative metrics, language-specific analysis, and failure analysis.

+---

 ## Technologies